How to use a USB stick for both Slackware15-Live and storing data

 The other parameter that you need to change from my snippet is “sdX2”.
 You should put your block device that refers to the partition that contains the ISO image.

-The main parameters that the bootloader pass to the kernel (and initrd) are:
+The main parameters that the bootloader passes to the kernel (and initrd) are:

 Reboot and login to Slackware Live 15.0

-Now you can choose the windows manager and start the X session:
+Now you can choose the window manager and start the X session:

 $ xwmconfig # This will present a list of the available wm and let you select the default